IBM/aspera-cli/README.md

 This command will retrieve the list of current archives for all platforms from: <https://ibm.biz/sdk_location> and then select the latest version for the current platform.
 In this case, the default value for option `sdk_url` is `DEF`.

-If a local SDK installation is preferred instead of fetching from internet: one can specify the location of the SDK file:
+If installation from a local file preferred instead of fetching from internet: one can specify the location of the SDK file with option `sdk_url`:

 1. Locate the appropriate SDK archive for your platform, by visiting either: